Service Portal uses a combination

 |Login page determination

-the Script Includes table, search for SPEntryPage.
+from the Script Includes table, search for SPEntryPage.

 Note: If you make changes to the script include, it won't be upgraded with future